 This Third Amended and Restated Power of Attorney is coupled with an interest and shall be irrevocable and continuously valid from the date of execution of this Third Amended and Restated Power of Attorney, so long as I am a shareholder of Vipshop.
-Meanwhile, this Third Amended and Restated Power of Attorney which I executed and issued to WFOE on Aug 6th, 2015.
+Meanwhile, this Third Amended and Restated Power of Attorney shall fully supersede the original Power of Attorney which I executed and issued to WFOE on Aug 6th, 2015.